Want People to Like You Instantly? Use These 5 Psychology-Backed Tricks That Actually Work

 And it’s not just about physical favours.
 Emotional generosity counts too.

-When you offer someone your full attention, validate their feelings, or share a thoughtful word, it quietly creates a sense of warmth, and a subtle nudge to respond in kind.
+When you offer someone your full attention, validate their feelings, or share a thoughtful word, it quietly creates a sense of warmth and a subtle nudge for them to respond in kind.

 Why Listening Is the New Superpower